Self-Configuring Cloud Systems

-Torque is a new kind of open-source framework for development operations.
+Torque is a new kind of open-source framework for development operations that enables developers to achieve self-configuring systems across multiple deployments and cloud providers, including local development environments.
 It elevates work from the configuration level of HCL, YAMLs and scripts, to the level of architecture design, powered by code libraries.

 Built specifically for managing cloud system architectures, Torque is a framework that, when installed in your codebase, helps to implement development operations for your architecture, the way you design it.

 Instead of making changes to every deployment by editing static configuration files, you use simple commands that modify your architecture dependency graph.

 Through installed code libraries that describe the components of your system, Torque turns each new change into concrete configurations across every cloud deployment and development environment.